Close

 Though swimming is a popular sports activity with many health benefits, swimming-related illness in the US is on the rise.
 In a fun-filled reminder, experts show you how to keep your family healthy and safe when you get ‘In the Swim of Things’ this summer.
 The main culprit: a chlorine-resistant parasite known as Cryptosporidium.

-In The Swim Of Things
+In the Swim of Things

 Stay Informed

-Get the latest on local COVID-19 trends, news and helpful resources from Chelan-Douglas Health District, weekly in your inbox.
+Get the latest public health news, updates, and resources from Chelan-Douglas Health District, monthly in your inbox.

 Monthly Newsletters